baldurk/renderdoc/docs/window/capture_attach.rst

   | :guilabel:`Enable API validation` Default: ``Disabled``

-Enable API validation causes RenderDoc to enable the API's built-in debugging, and where possible serialise this out and include it in the logfile for later inspection in the :doc:`debug_messages` window.
+Enable API validation causes RenderDoc to enable the API's built-in debugging, and where possible serialise this out and include it in the capture for later inspection in the :doc:`debug_messages` window.

 * On D3D11 & D3D12 this will activate the D3D debug layer and save out any messages.
 * For OpenGL this means ``ARB_debug_output`` is automatically enabled.